 Gifts.
 We’ve all heard tales of the “weekend parent” who spoils the kids rotten to make up for his or her absence.
 When coparenting with an ex whom we don’t get along with, the urge to “one-up” the other parent can be hard to resist.
 When the kids come home with new toys and tales of exciting outings, it can make the other parent feel inadequate.
 Avoid conflict by embracing the other parent’s generosity.
 Help your kids pay that generosity forward.

 Extracurricular activities.
 As our kids get older, their lives get busier with activities.
 More commitments may lead to conflict, especially when the other parent has to be responsible for getting the kids to and from activities that they may not have signed up for.
 Ideally, as coparents, you’ll be able to agree on which activities are best for the kids.
 Find ways to distribute the responsibilities as evenly as possible with respect to the needs and obligations of each parent.
 Be flexible.

 Your children will benefit greatly from having parents who can collaborate rather than fight over every detail.
 When collaboration isn’t possible, compromise is the next best thing.
 Be prepared to give a few inches here and there.
 And, remember, at the end of the day, the goal is to ensure that your kids have the best possible lives, free of unnecessary conflict and full of all the love and support their family can give them.

 Looking for advice about a coparenting challenge?
-Our community of Sisters can help if you go to Sister Chat.
+Our Community of Sisters can help.

 Amy Rivers is a writer and mother of two.
 She has a master’s degree with concentrations in psychology and political science, and enjoys writing both fiction and nonfiction pieces about women and women’s issues.
 Her debut novel, Wallflower Blooming, was released in August 2016.
 You can follow her on Twitter at @WritingRivers and learn more about her work at her website, www.amyrivers.com.